Do You Know the Donut Man?

 GR: If you retire, will you still eat donuts?

 DM: I will always eat donuts.
 I can’t thank the donut shop for giving us the life we have.
 We’ve met wonderful people.
 That’s the only reason I haven’t quit before.
 I should have retired ten years ago.
 My wife asked, “What are you going to do?
 You can’t just sit here, garden, or travel.
 You’ll get bored.
 Why don’t you stay at the store and be a PR person?”
-So that’s what I’ve been doing the past 5 or 6 years that’s all I’ve been doing.
+So that’s what I’ve been doing the past five or six years; that’s all I’ve been doing.
 We have tour buses that stop here on Route 66.
 I get on the bus and give a history Donut Man and Route 66 they love that.
 I may still do it for a little longer.